-A registered nurse works directly with patients, physicians, and healthcare professionals to provide care and monitor required treatments.
+Registered nurses (RNs) work directly with patients, physicians and healthcare professionals to provide care and monitor required treatments.

 Program is approved by the California Board of Registered Nursing.

 Provide safe and compassionate care during an individual’s most vulnerable time.

 Administer medicine and treatments to patients.